Post title or brief description

 The Alleys That Don’t Announce Themselves

 Old town Chania was not designed for efficiency.
-Venetians built over Ottoman layers, Ottomans over Venetian, and the result is a street plan that treats logic as optional.
+Venetians built over earlier layers, Ottomans over Venetian, and the result is a street plan that treats logic as optional.
 Alleys curve for no reason, open suddenly onto tiny squares, end at walls that explain nothing.
-Depending on your temperament, this can be frustrating or exactly the point.
+Depending on your temperament, this is either frustrating or exactly the point.

 Outdoor farmers market stalls piled with courgettes and root vegetables, shoppers walking in Chania under green canvas awnings

-Saturday’s farmers market sits a short walk into this quieter hinterland.
-Olives, cheeses, dried herbs wrapped in paper bags.
-Go early.
-Not because the vendors will run out – though some do – but because the meditative quality of the morning softens as the crowd grows.
+The Saturday farmers’ market sits a short walk into this quieter hinterland, running along Minoos Street beside the western fortification wall.
+Olives, cheeses, dried herbs wrapped in paper bags, honey from small producers.
+Go early – not because the vendors will run out, though some do, but because the quality of the morning changes as the crowd builds.
 What is calm at seven becomes almost a festival by nine.
-Timing subtly changes the experience.

 Architecture That Speaks Without Words